 Bile-esculin agar medium is prepared as agar slants or plates.
-The constituent of Bile-esculin agar medium are: Peptone, Beef extract, Oxgall (Bile), Esculin, Ferric citrate and Agar.
+The constituents of bile-esculin agar medium are peptone, beef extract, oxgall (bile), esculin, ferric citrate, and agar.
 Bile esculin medium contains esculin and peptone for nutrition and bile to inhibit Gram-positive bacteria other than Group D streptococci and enterococci.
 Ferric citrate is added as a color indicator.

 - With an inoculating wire or loop, touch two or three morphologically similar streptococcal colonies and inoculate the slant of the bile esculin medium with an S-shaped motion, or streak the surface of a bile esculin plate for isolation.
 (Note: There is no need to stab the medium.)

 - Incubate the inoculated tube at 35-37°C for 24 hours and then observe the results.